tylertitsworth/5th-age-srd/Classes/Commander.md

 **Effect:** Roll a d20.
 On a 11+, the target doesn't expend the use of its species power and can use it again later this battle.

 ## 3rd Level Tactics

+### Choke Point

+Quick action

+Recharge 16+ after battle

+**Target:** One nearby ally

+**Effect:** Until the end of the battle, enemies have disadvantage on saves to disengage from the target ally.

+#### Adventurer Feat

+You can target up to three nearby allies (including yourself).

+### Expert Flanking

+Quick action

+Recharge 16+ after battle

+**Target:** One nearby ally who is engaged with an enemy together with at least one other ally

+**Effect:** The ally can make a basic melee attack against an enemy they are engaged with as a free action, with advantage on the attack roll.

+#### Adventurer Feat

+The attack deals half damage on a miss.

 ### Finish This